- Formulas

 What Is Margin of Error?

-The margin of error is a statistical term used to refer to a range of values higher or lower than a sample statistic which is calculated to illustrate the statistical uncertainty of the results of a survey or poll.
-To put it simply, the margin of error is a measurement of error in a specific sample statistic.
+The margin of error is a statistical term that represents the range of values above or below a sample statistic, illustrating the uncertainty of survey or poll results.
+Essentially, it indicates the degree of error in a specific sample statistic.

-When a sample survey or poll is conducted, and researchers did not or were unable to include everyone in the given sample population, a sampling error will emerge since the recorded results could differ from the survey outcome had all intended parties been included.
-The margin of error records this sampling error.
+When a survey is conducted, and not every individual from the population is included, a sampling error may occur.
+This discrepancy arises because the recorded results could differ from what would be obtained if the entire population were surveyed.
+The margin of error captures this sampling error.

-The margin of error is calculated using the critical value, the sample proportion, the standard deviation, or standard error, and the sample size and is represented by a numerical percentage.
+The calculation of margin of error involves the critical value, sample proportion, standard deviation (or standard error), and sample size, represented as a percentage.

 How to Calculate Margin of Error

-As discussed above, the margin of error can be calculated for any given survey or poll using the critical value, the sample proportion, the standard deviation, or standard error, and the sample size.
-The resulting number is a numerical percentage that represents the margin of error.
+The margin of error can be derived from the critical value, sample proportion, standard deviation (or standard error), and sample size.
+The result is a numerical percentage representing the margin of error.

-In mathematical terms, the formula to determine margin of error is represented as follows:
+The formula to calculate the margin of error is as follows:

 Margin of error = Z * √ [(p*(1 – p)) / n]

-The critical value is typically displayed using a z-score of a T-score.
-In general, t-scores are used for smaller sample sizes under 30 or when the standard deviation is unknown.
-In all other scenarios, z-scores are most often used to determine the margin of error.
+Typically, critical values are expressed as z-scores or t-scores.
+T-scores are generally employed for smaller sample sizes (under 30) or when the standard deviation is unknown.
+In other cases, z-scores are preferred to determine the margin of error.

-Once the critical value is determined, calculating the margin of error becomes quite simple.
+Once the critical value is established, calculating the margin of error becomes straightforward.

 Example of Calculating Margin of Error

-A company was conducting a customer survey to determine how many of their clients use the exercise equipment they purchased from their online fitness retail shop.
-They surveyed 1000 of their most recent customers and found that 720 of them used the workout equipment regularly or at least twice a week.
+A fitness retail company conducted a survey to assess how many of their clients utilized the exercise equipment purchased from their online store.
+They surveyed 1,000 recent customers and found that 720 of them used the equipment regularly (at least twice a week).

-The confidence interval for the survey was 95%, which correlates with a z-score, or critical value, of 1.96.
-Using this information and the survey results and size, we can easily determine the margin of error for this particular sample.
+The confidence interval for the survey was set at 95%, corresponding to a z-score (critical value) of 1.96.
+Using this data, we can calculate the margin of error for this sample.

-To calculate this margin of error, we would need to take the critical value of 1.96 and multiply it by the square root of the sample proportion, which equals 0.72, times one minus the sample proportion of 0.72 divided by the sample size of 1000.
+To compute the margin of error, multiply the critical value of 1.96 by the square root of the sample proportion (0.72) multiplied by one minus the sample proportion (0.72) divided by the sample size (1,000).

-After solving this equation, the resulting number is 0.02783, which can be converted into a percent by multiplying the decimal by 100.
-This leaves us with a margin of error of 2.783%.
+Upon solving this equation, the resulting value is approximately 0.02783, which can be converted to a percentage by multiplying by 100, yielding a margin of error of 2.783%.

 Why Calculating the Margin of Error Is Important